ArchipelagoMW/Archipelago/docs/api.md

-from .Items import mygame_items  # data used below to add items to the World from .Locations import mygame_locations  # same as above from ..AutoWorld import World from BaseClasses import Region, Location, Entrance, Item, RegionType from Utils import get_options, output_path
+from .Items import mygame_items  # data used below to add items to the World from .Locations import mygame_locations  # same as above from ..AutoWorld import World from BaseClasses import Region, Location, Entrance, Item, RegionType, ItemClassification from Utils import get_options, output_path

 class MyGameItem(Item):  # or from Items import MyGameItem